History of Oman in Timeline

 1913: Imam Salim Alkharusi instigates rebellion

-In 1913, Imam Salim Alkharusi instigated an anti-Muscat rebellion which lasted until 1920.
+In 1913, Imam Salim Alkharusi instigated an anti-Muscat rebellion which continued until 1920.

 1920: Treaty of Seeb signed

-In 1920, the Sultanate of Muscat and the Imamate of Oman established peace by signing the Treaty of Seeb, brokered by Britain.
-Also, in 1920, Imam Salim Alkharusi died and Muhammad Alkhalili was elected.
+In 1920, the Sultanate established peace with the Imamate by signing the Treaty of Seeb, which granted autonomous rule to the Imamate in the interior of Oman and recognised the sovereignty of the coast of Oman, the Sultanate of Muscat.
+Also in 1920, Imam Salim Alkharusi died and Muhammad Alkhalili was elected.

-In January 1923, an agreement between the Sultanate of Oman and the British government was signed requiring the Sultanate to consult with the British political agent and obtain approval from the High Government of India for oil extraction.
+On January 10, 1923, an agreement between the Sultanate and the British government was signed, requiring the Sultanate to consult with the British political agent in Muscat and obtain approval from the High Government of India for oil extraction.

 July 1928: Red Line Agreement signed

-On July 31, 1928, the Red Line Agreement was signed between several oil companies to collectively produce oil in the post-Ottoman Empire region, including the Arabian peninsula.
+On July 31, 1928, the Red Line Agreement was signed between Anglo-Persian Company, Royal Dutch/Shell, Compagnie Française des Pétroles, Near East Development Corporation, and Calouste Gulbenkian to collectively produce oil in the post-Ottoman Empire region.

 In 1929, the members of the Red Line Agreement established the Iraq Petroleum Company (IPC).